Dreadful Connery/Zeta-Jones rom-heist effort that just about saw off his career and made her bendy arse a star.

 You can’t blame him for the passing of time, but you can blame him for making the film.
 Hollywood’s old curmudgeon, who hates the system that pretty much made him, should have said no to this one.
 And no to casting Zeta-Jones too.
 They work together about as well as iron and wine.
 The romantic interludes are embarrassing, and while no one ever says, “You’re old enough to be my father” or some variation thereof, it’s going through the mind of every viewer.
 It’s more creepy than sexy, more pathetic than passionate.

 Usually, I am a big defender of nonsense in films, arguing that I don’t need realism, in fact I go to escape it, like many of us.
 That said, it’s hard to ignore Sean Connery in a blue boiler suit marching through a Taiwan hotel basement disguised as a handy man.
 Or Catherine ZJ being able to escape the clutches of Taiwan’s police despite being witnessed by loads of them post-heist.
-Either they are dumb or she’s clever, but let’s face facts – a woman as beautiful and seen as she should have problems moving unnoticed in East Asia.
+Either they are dumb or she’s clever, but let’s face facts – a woman as beautiful and seen as she would find it hard to move unnoticed in East Asia.

 Instead, we have this, “Finding Forrester“, and “The League…”